Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Product Name

-In conclusion, if you are looking for a diet with a high percentage of animal protein, choose the foods labeled “[X] Type of [Meat] Dog Food.
+In conclusion, if you are looking for a diet with a high percentage of animal protein, choose the foods labeled, “[X Type of Meat] Dog Food.”

 2. Ingredients List

-The list of ingredients on the back of dog food packaging will only tell you what the respective food contains, not the quality of the ingredients.
-For example, corn can be added to dog food under different types (ground, flakes, or kibbled), which can be marked on the list as separate ingredients.
-This can mislead you and make you think that the respective food contains less corn than it really does.
-Also, whole meat contains a high percentage of water, and meat meal is richer in meat because it has no water.
+Moreover, certain manufacturers have resorted to ingredient splitting, which is turning one single ingredient into different products.
+For example, corn can be added to dog food in various forms (ground, flakes, or kibbled), and these can be put on the list as separate ingredients.
+This can mislead you and make you think that the respective food contains less corn than it does.

 3. “Complete and Balanced”